alchemist-s/e-paper-canvas/README.md

 # E-Paper Display Web Interface

-A web-based interface for controlling e-paper displays on Raspberry Pi, featuring a Vue.js frontend and FastAPI backend.
+A web-based interface for controlling e-paper displays on Raspberry Pi, featuring a Vue.js frontend and FastAPI backend with Transport NSW API integration.

 ## Project Structure